Africa EENI Global Business School

 Malawi is divided into three regions comprising a total of 28 districts.

-Study in Malawi (Master, Doctorate, Business)
+Study in Malawi (Master, Trade, Business)

 Central region